itexussoft/docker-manual/README.md

 Insert as value: `curl -H "Content-Type: application/json" --data '{"build": true}' -X POST #{TRIGGER_URL}`.

-After these steps you should be able to see builds of images on Docker hub after every "successful" commit.
+After these steps you should be able to see images builds on Docker hub after every "successful" commit.

 ## Linking with Docker Cloud

 Docker cloud allows to
-- manage nodes AKA instances which are physically hosted on another cloud providers: AWS, Digital Ocean, etc.
+- manage nodes AKA instances that are physically hosted on another cloud providers: AWS, Digital Ocean, etc.
 - manage stacks AKA different groups of services
 - manage services AKA deployed containers